WCosmo/DL-Team-Project-1/README.md

 The project is an ANN approach for the Santander Customer Satisfaction challenge.

-- Authors: Caio Cardoso, Isa Andrade, Wilson Cosmo
+- Authors: Caio Cardoso, Wilson Cosmo
+- Reviewer: Tatiane Balbinot
 - Information about the challenge: https://www.kaggle.com/competitions/santander-customer-satisfaction/overview